We have a long history of building relationships to improve lives and communities. Take a look back and see where we've been.

 United Way Worldwide adopts its Live United tagline while United Way for Southeastern Michigan adopts the Agenda for Change – a ten-year plan to make a measurable impact on the greater Detroit region by ensuring everyone has greater access to Education, Income and Basic Needs resources.

 In partnership with Detroit Local Initiatives Support Corporation (LISC), United Way for Southeastern Michigan launched five Greater Detroit Centers for Working Families (CWF) sites, offering budget counseling and career training opportunities.

-United Way for Southeastern Michigan's Board of Directors set a goal of turning around 30 high schools in Greater Detroit where the senior class size had dwindled to 60% of what it was as a freshman class for three consecutive years.
-Local schools that were committed to achieving graduation rates of at least 80% were invited to apply for a Turnaround Challenge.
-This initiative was named the Turnaround Schools.
+United Way for Southeastern Michigan's Board of Directors set a goal of turning around 30 high schools in Greater Detroit where the senior class size had dwindled to 60 percent of what it was as a freshman class for three consecutive years.
+Local schools that were committed to achieving graduation rates of at least 80 percent were invited to apply for a Turnaround Challenge.
+This program was named the High School Turnaround Initiative.

 The United Way for Southeastern Michigan Early Learning Community (ELC) model was piloted as a way to give parents and caregivers additional tools to positively impact the growth, education and health of young children.
 To date, there are more than 60 ELCs where more than 23,000 caregivers have been served.

 The Detroit Regional Workforce Fund (DRWF) is formed with private and public investors with United Way for Southeastern Michigan to support collaboration among employers and workforce development partners, focusing on green jobs, the hospitality industry and the health care sector.

 The fund goes on to launch the Detroit Green Skills Alliance, Detroit Talent Hub (2012) and the Detroit Jobs Alliance (2013).